Clay pot coolers are simple and inexpensive technologies that can be made with locally available materials.

 A Guide to Assembling, Using, and Maintaining Clay Pot Coolers

-Provides an overview of how evaporative cooling works, the importance of proper fruit and vegetable storage, types of clay pot coolers and how to assemble them, and best practices for using clay pot coolers.
-The guide is available in French and English.
+An illustrated guide covering the fundamentals of how evaporative cooling works, the importance of proper fruit and vegetable storage, and best practices for assembling and using clay pot coolers.
+The guide is available in French and English and can be printed to form a booklet.

 Eric Verploegen, MIT D-Lab Research Engineer